Libart

 Libart is a free software graphics library of functions for 2D graphics supporting a superset of the PostScript imaging model.
 Libart was designed to be integrated with graphics, artwork, and illustration programs.
 It is written in optimized C and is fully compatible with C++.
 With a small footprint of 10,000 lines of code, it is especially suitable for embedded applications.

 Libart provides a vector graphics-based API.
 Cairo obsoletes almost all uses of libart.

 Libart supports a very powerful imaging model, basically the same as SVG and the Java 2D API.
 It includes all PostScript imaging operations, and adds antialiasing and alpha-transparency.

 History

 Libart was a library for high-performance 2D graphics.
 Prior to being replaced with Cairo, it had been used as the anti-aliased rendering engine for the Gnome Canvas and for Gill, the Gnome Illustration app.

 Gdk-pixbuf used to be a wrapper around libart.

-A LGPL'd component of libart was also written, containing all functions needed for running the Gnome Canvas, and for printing support.
-The GPL'd contained various enhanced functions for specific applications.
+A component of Libart, containing all functions needed for printing and running GNOME Canvas, was released under the LGPL.
+The version maintained under the GPL contained enhancements for unspecified specific applications.